Verizon Value

-TracFone Wireless, Inc. (TFWI) is an American wireless prepaid service provider.
-It is a mobile virtual network operator offering prepaid and no-contract services on the Verizon network under multiple brands, including: TracFone, Straight Talk Wireless, Total Wireless, Simple Mobile, SafeLink Wireless, and Walmart Family Mobile in partnership with Walmart.
+Verizon Value, Inc. formerly TracFone Wireless, Inc. (TFWI), is a United States prepaid wireless service provider.
+It is a mobile virtual network operator offering prepaid and no-contract services on the Verizon network under several brands, including SafeLink Wireless, Simple Mobile, Straight Talk Wireless, Total Wireless, Tracfone Wireless, and Walmart Family Mobile (in partnership with Walmart).

-In 2021, Verizon acquired TracFone Wireless from América Móvil in a transaction valued at around $6.9 billion.
+In 2021, Verizon Wireless acquired TracFone Wireless from América Móvil in a transaction valued at around $6.9 billion.
 TracFone's portfolio of brands were integrated into the Verizon wireless business.

 History

 TracFone logo from 2005-2014.
-Still used as a corporate logo.
+Used as a corporate logo until 2025.

+TracFone logo used for the Tracfone brand.

 TracFone Wireless was established in 1996 as Topp Telecom Inc., a prepaid mobile phone company, in Miami, Florida.
 It was founded by David Topp and F.J.
 Pollak.
 Pollak acted as the CEO of Tracfone until his death in 2016.
 In February 1999, Topp received a major infusion of capital from Telmex, Mexico's largest telephone company.
 Telmex paid $57.5 million for a 55 percent controlling interest in the company.

-In 2000, Telmex spun off their mobile unit, creating América Móvil, of which Topp Telecom became a subsidiary.
+In 2000, Telmex spun off its mobile unit, creating América Móvil, of which Topp Telecom became a subsidiary.
 In November 2000, Topp Telecom Inc. changed its name to TracFone Wireless Inc. In 2009, TracFone partnered with Walmart to launch its MVNO Straight Talk Wireless.

 In 2012, América Móvil acquired rival network Simple Mobile.
 In May 2013, América Móvil purchased Page Plus Cellular, which had 1.4 million subscribers.

 LTE service was inaugurated by TracFone's brands over a year and a half, with Sprint networks handsets first supporting it in May 2013, followed by AT&T four months later in September, then T-Mobile in March 2014.
-Verizon's TracFone headsets began to be supported in December 2014.
+Verizon's TracFone handsets began to be supported in December 2014.

 Originally, TracFone service was limited to TracFone-branded phones, which are locked to the TracFone service using an internal SIM card.
 Other GSM phones, even those that were unlocked from another carrier, could not accept a TracFone SIM card, because these are bound to a specific handset.
 In 2013, TracFone began to open up its device pool with a 'bring your own device' program, selling SIM cards that could be inserted into qualifying non-TracFone phones (such as Verizon CDMA phones) to connect with the TracFone network.
 In 2015, the program was expanded to unlocked and compatible GSM handsets.